danx-uoft/codeSTACKr/README.md

 <h1 align="left">My Life</h1>

-- 🏫 I'm a graduate student at the University of Toronto
 - 🌱 I’m currently learning 🏊 ⛷️ ⛸️ 🛼
 - 🏙️ Hobbies: Pokémon GO, Travelling, Food
 - 🥅 2022 Goals: Learn more, write more, smile more